Home About Us Blog Photos Meditation Landcare Links Contact

 (Click to enlarge)

 Two groups of stones were discovered in 1965 by a tractor operator clearing land at the top of Grays Lane.
 They lay in spiral patterns about three feet across.
-These stones were entrusted to the guardianship of the late Mr Russell Maslen of Mullumbimby, and are now cemented into an approximation of their original pattern at the entrance to Mullumbimby Heritage Park, where their story is told.
+These stones were entrusted to the guardianship of the late Mr Russell Maslen of Mullumbimby, and are now cemented into an approximation of their original pattern at the entrance to Mullumbimby Heritage Park.
 The land around Tyagarah was once lush forest, through which wove the stories of members of the Bunjulung people, the Du-rung-bil, Minjangbul and Arakwal.

 The Search for a Site